iank-/iank-/about.markdown

 ---
-layout: page
-title: About
+title: About Me
-permalink: /about/
+link: /about/
+tags:
+  - about
 ---

 Welcome to my page.
 I'm a software engineer and aspiring UX professional.